 Where there are complaints about the allocation of slots, which cannot be resolved between the airline and coordinator concerned, in a mutually acceptable way, mediation should be sought through the appropriate coordination committee.
 If the problem cannot be resolved after consideration by the coordination committee further mediation is available through the IATA Joint Scheduling Advisory Group (JSAG).

-Should this be required, the Assistant Director, Scheduling Services or a member of the JSAG should be contacted to arrange such mediation.
+▲ Should this be required, the Head of Airport, Inflight & Scheduling or a member of the JSAG should be contacted to arrange such mediation.

 Where local guidelines or regulations dealing with the mediation process exist, these will take precedence.